Buy the book! www.giving-evidence.com/book

 What is evidence-based giving and why does it matter?

-Interview with Caroline Fiennes, Director of Giving Evidence (16 mins): This interview was made possible by the Skoll Foundation.
-It was recorded in Oxford in April 2015, in a single take and with no notice of the questions.
-More … Continue reading
+Interview with Caroline Fiennes, Director of Giving Evidence (16 mins): https://www.youtube.com/watch?v=wyzleR_1nag&feature=youtu.be This interview was made possible by the Skoll Foundation.
+It was recorded in Oxford in April 2015, in a single take and with no notice of the questions. … Continue reading

 Posted in Impact & evaluation, Promoting giving